AI Detector Pro is a tool that makes writing human-sounding content with AI. It does two main things:

 AI Detector Pro detects text content generated by GPT and BARD based AI algorithms.
 These are used in almost all AI article generation tools.
-They also are used in tools such as Quillbot, which rewrite content that a user enters.
+They also are used in popular grammar and style correction tools.
 AI Detector Pro detects text created by any of these tools.

 Email us at email@example.com -- we're happy to help.

 Our AI detection algorithms are very compute-intensive.
 They need to be run on GPUs optimized for AI applications, which are extremely expensive still.
 For this reason, each report costs us a non-insignificant amount of money.

 No. Language generation models are based on algorithms that have a random component.
 There is no way to be 100% accurate in identifying these.
 In the vast majority of cases, AI Detector Pro is accurate, and we are constantly improving and updating our algorithms to maximize accuracy.
 Similarly, you may need to run automated rewrites more than once to get the result you are looking for.

 Currently, AI Detector Pro only works in English.
 Our system was trained on an English-language dataset, so it's not able to properly classify other languages.
 However, we are looking into expanding it in the future to work with other languages.